Comprehensive Care After COVID-19

 These medical professionals will communicate with each other to coordinate your care.

 Long-Term Symptoms Treated

-- Persistent cough or shortness of breath
+- Cough, shortness of breath and/or trouble exercising

-- Persistent nausea and diarrhea
+- Nausea and diarrhea

 - New prediabetes or diabetes